msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 </br>

-**Question:** *Still regarding the grading system for true/false questions… I just read your explanation, but I still think that’s unfair: you are discouraging students from providing an answer if they are not certain of their answer…*
+**Question:** *Still regarding the grading system for true/false questions… I just read your explanation, but I still think that’s unfair: you are discouraging students from providing an answer if they are not certain of their answer!*

-**Answer:** Well, discouraging students from providing an answer if they are not certain of their answer *is the exact purpose of this grading scheme*: that’s a feature, not a bug!
+**Answer:** <span style="color:red">Well, discouraging students from providing an answer if they are not certain of their answer is the exact purpose of this grading scheme: **that’s a feature, not a bug!**</span>

 ### Missed exams and make-up (substitute) exam.